Intunex/developer/source/api.md

 and we don't know what our API will evolve into.
 Keep this in mind and don't hardcode API endpoints into your application.
 Instead, ask the initial endpoints through the API.

-For exapmle, calling the root of the api at `/api` will return the current user, and the user object includes the URI for the user.
+For exapmle, calling the root of the api at `/api/` will return the current user, and the user object includes the URI for the user.
 Almost all objects include a `resources` object, which includes URI endpoints for resources belonging to that object.

 For instance, the user object includes

     "resources":{
-      "skills":"/api/user/12345/skill",
-      "colleagues":"/api/user/12345/colleague"
+      "skills":"/api/user/12345/skill/",
+      "colleagues":"/api/user/12345/colleague/"
     }

 Use the URI endpoints defined in the `resources` object and don't harcode the endpoints.
-If you want to get the user's skills, for instance, don't hardcode the uri as `/api/user/:user_id/skill` but use the URI defined in resources instead.
+If you want to get the user's skills, for instance, don't hardcode the uri as `/api/user/:user_id/skill/` but use the URI defined in resources instead.

 Of course, hopefully we will never have the need to change our URI format, but you never know.
 It's good to get this right from the start.

+Notice that all URIs include a **trailing slash**.

 <h2 id="format">Format</h2>

 All responses from xTune are returned in `JSON` format.

 <h2 id="responses">Responses</h2>